Azure-Samples/azure-python-labs/4-postgres/README.md

 Connecting to an Azure Database for PostgreSQL database requires the fully qualified server name and login credentials.
 You can get this information from the Azure portal.

-1. In the [Azure portal](https://portal.azure.com/), search for and select your Azure Database for PostgreSQL server name.
+1. In the [Azure portal](https://portal.azure.com/), search for and select your Azure Database for PostgreSQL-Flexible Server(preview) server name.
 1. On the server's **Overview** page, copy the fully qualified **Server name** and the **Admin username**.
-The fully qualified **Server name** is always of the form *\<my-server-name>.postgres.database.azure.com*, and the **Admin username** is always of the form *\<my-admin-username>@\<my-server-name>*.
+The fully qualified **Server name** is always of the form *\<my-server-name>.postgres.database.azure.com*.
-1. You will also need your **Admin password** which you chose when you created the server, otherwise you can reset it using the `Reset password` button.
+1. You will also need your **Admin password** which you chose when you created the server, otherwise you can reset it using the `Reset password` button on `Overview` page.

-Note: make sure you have created a [server-level firewall rule](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal#configure-a-server-level-firewall-rule) to allow traffic from the IP address of the machine you will be using to connect to the database.
+Note: Make sure you have created a [server-level firewall rule](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal#configure-a-server-level-firewall-rule) to allow traffic from the IP address of the machine you will be using to connect to the database.
 If you are connected to a remote machine via SSH, you can find your current IP address via the terminal using `dig +short myip.opendns.com @resolver1.opendns.com`.

 ## How to run the Python examples